What Happens When Medicare Stops Paying for Nursing Home Care? (Updated October 2025)

 It's wise to explore all available options and plan for nursing home care costs, especially if long-term care is anticipated.

 - Assess Eligibility for Medicaid: If nursing home care is a long-term need, Medicaid may be the most affordable option.
-Plan to assess eligibility requirements and apply early, as approval can take time.
+Start the application process early, as approval can take several months.
+Consider "spending down" assets appropriately to qualify.

-- Consider Long-Term Care Insurance: For those who haven’t yet needed nursing home care, long-term care insurance can offer essential protection.
-Explore policy options to see if this type of insurance might be beneficial.
-Get an advocate to help you with this.
+- Consider Long-Term Care Insurance: For those who haven't yet needed nursing home care, long-term care insurance can offer essential protection.
+Explore policy options while you're still healthy enough to qualify.

 Tip: Even if Medicare coverage ends, proactive planning can prevent financial strain and keep quality care accessible.